 Josiah decided not to follow in the footsteps of his father and grandfather, and walked in the ways of God.

-Josiah recognized the sins and mistakes of his family and took action to make things right.
+Josiah recognized the sins of his family and took action to make things right.

-2. Break Strongholds with a Heart of Repentance
+2. Breaking Strongholds with a Heart of Repentance

 God in his grace and mercy saw the repentant heart of Josiah.